skuep/AIOC/README.md

   - Start STM32CubeIDE and create a new workspace under ``<project-root>/stm32``
   - Choose File->Import and import the ``aioc-fw`` project in the same folder without copying
   - Select Project->Build All and the project should build.
 Use the Release build unless you specifically want to debug an issue
+  - A 3D printed case is available and can be found [here](https://www.thingiverse.com/thing:6144997).

 ## How To Program
 ### Initial programming